keketso-prog/AWS-RE-START-JOURNEY/README.md

 **Why read:** For a detailed breakdown of the topics covered (Linux, AWS, Networking, Python, Security, etc.).

 ### 3. 🚀 [Projects](./Projects.md)
-**What's inside:** Technical details, code, tech stacks, problem-solving approaches, screenshots, and architecture diagrams.
+**What's inside:** Technical details, problem-solving approaches, screenshots, and architecture diagrams.
 **Why read:** To see practical applications of the concepts I learned.

 ### 4. 🎮 [Cloud Quest](./Cloud-Quest-Game.md)